List of DC Comics characters: B: Blackguard

-Blackguard is a character appearing in American comic books published by DC Comics.

-Richard Hertz is a man who works for the 1,000, serving as their enforcer under the codename Blackguard.
+Blackguard (Richard Hertz) is a man who works for the 1,000, serving as their enforcer under the codename Blackguard.
 When the 1,000 tried to kill Blackguard in their mission to kill Booster Gold, Blackguard was saved by Booster Gold.

-In Underworld Unleashed, Blackguard gives his soul to Neron in exchange for super-strength, enhanced intellect, and special equipment.
+In Underworld Unleashed, Blackguard gives his soul to Neron in exchange for superhuman strength, enhanced intellect, and special equipment.
 He joins Cheetah and Earthworm in attacking the Warriors bar.

 In both the original and DC Rebirth continuities, Blackguard is killed while serving in the Suicide Squad.

 Blackguard in other media

 Blackguard appears in The Suicide Squad, portrayed by Pete Davidson.
 This version is recruited into the eponymous team for a mission in Corto Maltese, but betrays the group by warning the military of their arrival.
-When he tries to surrender upon making landfall, he is shot and killed.
+He tries to surrender upon making landfall, but he is shot and killed.

 Blackout

 Blackout (Farooq) is a metahuman who can harness electricity.
 He makes his first appearance in Flashpoint (vol. 2) #1 (July 2011).
 In the alternate timeline created by the events of Flashpoint, Blackout is recruited by Cyborg to help end the Amazon-Atlantean war, which has devastated Europe and killed millions of people.

 Another new recruit, the Outsider, revealed during a meeting with Batman that he had been hunting Blackout so he could use his abilities to power India.
 This manhunt resulted in the loss of Blackout's girlfriend and his departure from school.
 Blackout has since voiced his reluctance to be part of the same team with his worst enemy.